Chapter 6. States of Consciousness

 Example

-Imagine training a support dog for the blind to maintain focus in a busy park.
+Imagine training a support dog for blind people to maintain the dog’s focus on their person’s needs while walking in a busy park.
 The main task for the dog is to watch for and act on specific cues from the trainer.
 When a squirrel dashes past, however, the dog’s attention instantly shifts from the task to the squirrel.
 The tempting distraction of a squirrel temporarily breaks the dog’s concentration and hinders the dog’s training progress.

 This example highlights how even a single unexpected distraction can be a threat to maintaining vigilance.
 Remember, in your studies, think of distractions as the’ squirrels’ that you need to manage to keep your focus sharp!